 Note 7.
-Reconciliation of profit after income tax to net cash from operating activities - continued
+Reconciliation of profit after income tax to net cash from operating activities (continued)

-ACCOUNTING In accordance with AASB 107: Statement of Cash Flows, cash includes deposits POLICY Cash equivalents include short-term deposits of three months or less from the date of acquisition that are readily convertible into cash.
+In accordance with AASB 107: Statement of Cash Flows, cash includes deposits at call and cash at bank that are used to meet short-term cash requirements.
+Cash equivalents include short-term deposits of three months or less from the date of acquisition that are readily convertible into cash.
 Cash and cash equivalents at the end of the financial year, as shown in the consolidated statement of cash flows and are reconciled to the related item in the consolidated statement of financial position.